The World’s Top 10 Presidential Aircraft

 |Current Leader (Aug, 2019)||Kassym-Jomart Tokayev|

 The President of Kazakhstan has access to a full fleet of aircraft rumored to cost more than $250 million.
 It includes a range of jets and a Mi-8 helicopter, which is typically used for shorter trips.
-But a select few aircraft are repeatedly chosen for the most important occasions.
+Despite the fact the presidential fleet is that large, a select few aircraft are repeatedly chosen for the most important occasions.

 Here are the big three: